natasnat/SVA-with-snappy/README.md

 # Sentinel-1 SAR Spatially Variant Apodization (SVA) Filter

+## 📖 Overview

 This repository contains a **Python implementation of SVA** for **Sentinel-1 Single Look Complex (SLC) SAR images**.
 The script integrates with **ESA SNAP** via the `snappy` Python API to process SAR products.

+For the amplitude-based SVA variant, a Band Maths graph is included for SNAP to replace the SVA-filtered phase with the original phase, preserving phase continuity.

+SVA processing is fully compatible with the SNAP2StaMPS workflow by Blasco et al. (2021) [1].
+The workflow clearly describes procedures for full-scene SVA and amplitude-based SVA.

+Test data are provided for:

+- Step after Enhanced Spectral Diversity (ESD)
+- After ESD + SVA
+- Interferograms for both SVA variants (entire scene and amplitude-based)

 ---

-## 📖 Overview
+## 📖 SVA Python script

 The **SVA Python script** was developed for **Sentinel-1 data integration within SNAP**.
-The SVA method extends the approach proposed by Wang et al. (2012) [1] to **two-dimensional (2D) processing**, incorporating both **azimuth and range directions**.
+The SVA method extends the approach proposed by Wang et al. (2012) [2] to **two-dimensional (2D) processing**, incorporating both **azimuth and range directions**.

 SVA is applied **separately to the I (real) and Q (imaginary) components** of each SAR image, enabling:

 - Improved sidelobe suppression
 - Preservation of mainlobe features

-Note: For the amplitude-based SVA variant, a Band Maths graph for use in SNAP is included in this repository to replace the SVA filtered phase with original phase.

 The script performs the following steps: